-After the pairings and scenarios for the game have been announced but before the starting roll, each player secretly chooses one of their lists and conceals the card for the selected warcaster or warlock on the table.
+After the pairings and scenarios for the game have been announced but before the starting roll, each player secretly chooses one of their lists and conceals the card for the selected warcaster, warlock, or infernal master on the table.
 A player cannot change lists after making this selection.
-Both players simultaneously reveal their lists by showing their opponent the concealed warcaster or warlock card.
+Both players simultaneously reveal their lists by showing their opponent the concealed warcaster, warlock, or infernal master card.